 Panel Interview & Chief’s Interview

 A thorough background investigation, including a criminal history check, will be conducted in order determine the candidate’s suitability for the position of police officer.
+Background investigations are done in accordance to POST standards and requirements.

 Final Review and Appointment